Skip to content

 Even my teachers in school have inspired me.
 I was never the most confident - I was always used to tell myself ‘I can’t’.
 My teachers and my mum reminded me that I can.

-I am recovering very well.
 A lot of boxing is mentally driven.
 As a boxer you can never really go into a fight 100% - look at the sport we are in - we get bashed for a living.
 So you know, you’re always going to get an injury here and there.

-My recent injury has been hard to overcome - my advice for overcoming setbacks would be taking everyday step by step.
+My recent injury has been hard to overcome - my advice for overcoming setbacks would be taking everyday step-by-step.
 Everyday is a new day and you just need to keep pushing for a better one.
-Step by step, brick by brick - and then you get to where you need to.
+Step-by-step, brick-by-brick - and then you get to where you need to.

 What is the one motto you live by?